The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

-The stellar metallicity $Z_{\star}$ shown in the lower right panel is normalized by the solar metallicity $Z_{\star}=0.0127$. $Z_{\star}$ increases with the stellar mass and flattens off for $M_{\star}>10^{11}$~\Msun, as a result of the suppressed star formation.
-Compared to the observational results from the SDSS DR2 \citep{Gallazzi2006}, the galaxies in \astrid\ have a larger metallicity, while still residing in the regime of statistical error of the observational constraints.
+The stellar metallicity $Z_{\star}$ shown in the bottom-right panel is normalized by the solar metallicity $Z_{\star}=0.0127$. $Z_{\star}$ increases with the stellar mass and flattens off for $M_{\star}>10^{11}$~\Msun, as a result of the suppressed star formation.
+Compared to the observational results from the Sloan Digital Sky Survey (SDSS) DR2 \citep{Gallazzi2006}, the galaxies in \astrid\ have a larger metallicity, while still residing in the regime of statistical error of the observational constraints.